-Table 18.
-Recommended Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) itrol in Peanuts (cont.)
 Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt Apply to actively growing bermudagrass before plant stolon (runner) length exceeds 6 inches.
 A second application of 1.0 pt/A Poast or 1.5 pt/A Poast Plus is usually necessary for good control.
 Make the second application when stolon regrowth is 1 to 4 inches in length.
 See table 16 for adjuvant recommendations.
-Rhizome Johnsongrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Select 2EC 8.0-16.0 oz Apply to actively growing johnsongrass when 12 or 24 inches tall.
+Rhizome Johnsongrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Apply to actively growing johnsongrass when 12 to 24 inches tall.
 If needed, a second application of 6.0 to 8.0 oz/A may be applied for control of regrowth when plants are 6 to 18 inches tall.
 See table 16 for adjuvant recommendations.
 Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt Apply to actively growing johnsongrass when 15 to 25 inches tall.
 A second application of 1.0 pt/A Poast or 1.5 pt/A Poast Plus may be made when new plants or regrowth are 6 to 12 inches tall.
 See table 16 for adjuvant recommendations.

-56 vveea C ontroi in Peanuts 2017 Peanut Production Guide Apply over-the-top of peanuts for control of late-season grasses in years when excessive rains may have reduced the residual control of early-season applications.
+201 8 Peanut Production Guid e Apply over-the-top of peanuts for control of late- season grasses in years when excessive rains may have reduced the residual control of early- season applications.
 Will not control emerged grasses.
 Do not apply within 90 days of harvest.
 Do not apply more than an equivalent of 2.67 lb ai/A s-metolachlor during any one year.
 Dual IIG Magnum and Dual II Magnum are not registered for this method of application in peanut.
-Outlook 6E 16.0-21.0 oz Maximum Outlook rates in a single application are 12-18 fl oz/A on course-textured soils and 18-21 fl oz/A on medium or fine-textured soils and are influenced by soil organic matter.
+Z Maximum Outlook rates in a single application are 12-18 fl oz/A on course-textured soils and 18-21 fl oz/A on medium or fine-textured soils and are influenced by soil organic matter.
 Outlook may be applied in a single application of up to 21 fl oz/A or used in split applications of 10-14 fl oz/A initially and the remaining 2-10 fl oz applied in the sequential application.
 Do not apply more than 21 fl oz/A of Outlook per season.
 See label for specific and labeled mixtures and sequential herbicide applications.
-Apply over-the-top of peanuts for control of late-season grasses in years when excessive rains may have reduced the residual control of early-season applications.
+Apply over-the-top of peanuts for control of late- season grasses in years when excessive rains may have reduced the residual control of early-season applications.
 Do not aaply more than 3 lb/A per year.
 Will not control emerged grasses.
 Apply in a roller/wiper implement.
 Best control achieved when at least 60% coverage of weed foliage occurs.
 Do not allow paraquat to contact peanut foliage.
 Mix 1 part Gramoxane SL (other formulations may not be labeled) with 1 to 1.5 parts water to prepare 40% to 50% solution.
 Add nonionic surfacant at 1 qt per 100 gallons.
 Adjust equipment to apply up to 2 pints per acre of the herbicide mixture.
-Dual Magnum 7.62EC 1.0-1.33 pt Outlook 6E 16.0-21.0 oz Warrant 3ME Gramoxane SL See comments s-Metolachlor 0.95-1.27 lb Dimethenamid 0.56-0.98 lb Acetochlor Paraquat See comments Extended late-season residual grass control
+Table 18.
+Recommended Herbicides for Weed Control in Peanuts (cont.)
+Dual Magnum 7.62EC 1.0-1.33 pt Outlook 6E 16.0-21.0 oz Warrant 3ME Gramoxane SL See comments ded Herbicides for Weed s-Metolachlor 0.95-1.27 lb Dimethenamid 0.56-0.98 lb Acetochlor Paraquat See comments Table 18.
+Recommend Extended late-season residual grass control